donmelton/donmelton.com/items/2013/06-04-remembering-penny.md

 She was dedicated to sleeping.
 Even as a puppy, Penny seemed to spend over half the day at it.
 And she had a snore that would shame an apnea-suffering fat man.
 Her dreams could be loud too.
 While not exactly violent, she sometimes moved and shook, twitching her legs, tail and nose.
 For a long time she slept on the bed at our feet.
 I always liked her close by, even if she was noisy and in the way.
 It just seemed right to have her there.

 In her later years, when she could no longer leap up safely on the bed, Penny would curl up in the closet.
 Tucked away like a shadow in the shade.
 That little room became like a burrow for her, and she sought it out for comfort.
-And as I moved around during the night, I took comfort too in the gentle buzzing and creaking emanating from the darkness between the clothes and the hangars.
+And as I moved around during the night, I took comfort too in the gentle buzzing and creaking emanating from the darkness between the clothes and the hangers.

 Now, when I get up in the middle of the night, I still pause to check on her in that closet.
 To make sure she's okay.
 To make sure she's safe.
 I thought I heard her collar tags jingle.
 Didn't I hear it?
 And every time I'm sad all over again.